-The first page of the story is usually a single page on the right-hand side.
-This page, plus page 32 which is on the left-hand side, are the only single pages in the book.
-All the other pages are parts of double page spreads.
-So every time you open the book you will look at two pages that face each other.
+The first page of the book is a bookplate.
+It and page 32, which is on the left-hand side and faces the inside back cover, are the only single pages in the book.
+All the other pages are parts of double-page spreads.
+So, every time you open the book you will look at two pages that face each other.
+Refer to the storyboard provided to see how the book for this competition will be laid out.